ntlinh16/cloudal/README.md

     <br>
 <p>

-First of all, cloudal performs `create_combinations queue` function to create a list of combinations.
+First of all, _cloudal_ performs `create_combinations_queue()` function to create a list of combinations.
 So what is a combinations list?
-Let say, when you perform an experiment, you want to examize various aspects of the system, so that you have to run the same experiment repeatedly with different parameters.
-Each parameter contains a list of possible values of that aspect.
-For example, the disk type (SSD or HDD or remote storage) can be one of the parameters. cloudal will combine all the given parameters to create a list of combinations.
+Let say, when you perform an experiment, you want to examize various aspects of the system, so that you have to run the same experiment repeatedly with different setting of parameters.
+Each parameter contains a list of possible values of an aspect.
+For example, the disk type (SSD or HDD or remote storage) can be one of the parameters. _cloudal_ will combine all the given parameters to create a list of combinations.
+You just need to define all the parameters that you want to test for your experiment, then _cloudal_ will manage and ensure the run of all combinations automatically.

-Next, we have to prepare the machines with the requirements which is the duty of `setup_env()` function.
-The `setup_env()` function (1) provisions the required infrastructure; and (2) configures all the neccessary packages/services.
+Next, _cloudal_ run `setup_env()` function to prepare the environment on reserved machines with the clients'requirements.
+The `setup_env()` function (1) provisions the required infrastructure; and (2) installs and deploys all the neccessary packages/services.

-Each time, the `run_workflow()` function takes a combination from the queue as the input, and then run an user-defined experiment workflow with a set of specific values of parameters.
+The `run_workflow()` function takes a combination from the queue as the input, and then run an user-defined experiment workflow with that combination info.
 This repeats until we have no combinations left.
 If a run of a combination fails, the combination is put back to the queue to be run later.
-Different experiments need to implement different run_workflow funtions.
+Different _run_workflow_ funtions need to be implemented for different experiments.
 The progress of running one combination is checkpointed on the disk so that an experiment can continue the current progress if interrupted.

 If all combinations are performed, the experiment is done.
 While we are performing experiments, if the reserved nodes are dead (end of reservation time or unexpected problems), cloudal will execute `setup_env()` to prepare the infrastructure again.